KrotosBenjamin/KrotosBenjamin.github.io/_posts/2025-07-09-acnp-travel-award.md

 excerpt_separator: <!--more-->
 ---

-## ✈️  Supporting Scientific Leadership: Dr. Kynon J Benjamin Receives 2025 ACNP Travel Award
+## ✈️  Supporting Scientific Leadership: Dr. Benjamin Receives 2025 ACNP Travel Award

 We are proud to share that **Dr. Kynon J Benjamin** has been awarded the **2025 Travel Award** by the **American College of Neuropsychopharmacology (ACNP)**